Corporate Training 101: The Basics

 4. Soft skills training

-How your employees behave is equally important to what they know – that’s why soft skill training should not be overlooked.
+The way your employees behave is equally important to what they know – that’s why soft skills training should not be overlooked.
 Studies have shown that by mastering soft skills, employees can positively affect the company’s success and increase ROI.

-Soft skills relate to interpersonal relationships and involve things like communication, problem-solving, and decision-making.
-They help employees to interact effectively and harmoniously with their colleagues and customers.
-They are important for bringing new clients, improving customer service, and building a solid team.
+Common training topics for soft skills relate to interpersonal relationships and involve things like communication, problem-solving, conflict resolution, and decision-making.
+They help employees interact effectively and harmoniously with their colleagues and customers.
+They’re important for attracting new clients, improving customer service, and building a solid team.

 Soft Skills Training: How to Organize It in the Workplace →

-Good product knowledge training is a sure way to improve both sales and customer satisfaction metrics in the company.
+Good product knowledge training is a sure way to improve both sales and customer satisfaction metrics in the organization.

-Here are four common types of corporate training you can use in your company.
+Here are the main delivery methods.
 Let’s look at how they differ and what benefits and drawbacks they each have.

 Traditional classroom-based training is the very definition of “old school” learning.
-And it’s not going away any time soon.
-A 2018 survey by Training magazine found that 32% of organizations use it for almost one-third of their overall training.
+And it’s not going away anytime soon.
+A 2023 survey by Training magazine found that 27% of organizations use it for about a third of their overall training.

 Pros